Agentic Economic Modeling

 \paragraph{Problem description} The subsequent LLM simulation is based on a regional experiment.
 In this experiment, new features were added to the expedited delivery options for online shopping in the treatment group.
 A new feature was introduced for the Same-Day delivery option, while a different new feature was added to the Next-Day and Second-Day delivery options.
 The results showed that the share of Same-Day delivery decreased by 60 bps, while the share of Next-Day and Second-Day delivery increased by 25 bps.
 The Same-Day adjustment was associated with a more consistent directional effect, whereas the modifications to the Next-Day and Second-Day options exhibited negative or mixed effects according to other metrics.

 Regional experiments pose greater challenges than conjoint tasks: they must run nationwide, are costly, and can cause negative effects (e.g., revenue loss).
-They also require long trial periods to reach significance.
-To mitigate this, we propose reducing scale by either \textbf{shortening the experiment duration} or \textbf{reducing the number of regions}, and then using LLMs to simulate the remainder.
-In both cases, the bias correction model must perform out-of-domain prediction—over time in the first case and across regions in the second.
-In the following LLM simulation, we primarily focus on the effect of the treatment on the share of the Same-Day delivery.
-We aim to examine whether, when an LLM replaces humans in conducting the experiment, the treatment effects—measured as changes in the share of delivery options—predicted by the LLM \textbf{(1) are in the same direction as those measured in human experiments, (2) differ in magnitude (and if so, by how much), and (3) whether any such bias can be corrected}.
+To mitigate this, we propose reducing scale by reducing the number of treatment regions and then using LLMs to simulate the remainder.
+The bias correction model must generalize to held-out regions whose human outcomes are never used in training.
+Unlike the conjoint setting, the regional experiment lacks customer-level choices; therefore, bias correction is performed via a mixture-of-personas model that learns aggregation weights to combine persona-level decisions into regional outcomes.
+We aim to examine whether, when an LLM replaces humans in conducting the experiment, the treatment effects \textbf{(1) are in the same direction as those measured in human experiments, (2) differ in magnitude (and if so, by how much), and (3) whether any such bias can be corrected}.